carlosperate/awesome-microbit/README.md

 - [Official iOS App](https://apps.apple.com/gb/app/micro-bit/id1092687276) - Pair, program and flash programs to the micro:bit via Bluetooth.
 - [Official Swift Playgrounds](https://microbit.org/guide/swift-playgrounds/) - ([Source Code](https://github.com/microbit-foundation/microbit-swift-playgrounds)) Swift Playgrounds is an app for the iPad that helps teach people to code in the Swift language using interactive 'books'.
 - [micro:bit Blue](https://github.com/microbit-foundation/microbit-blue) - Android app that contains a series of demos for interacting with the micro:bit using Bluetooth.
-- [Bitty Software Apps](https://bittysoftware.blogspot.com/p/applications.html) - Diverse collection of Android and iOS apps, going from demos, to data logging, to audio pranks, you'll certainly find something of interest.
-- [Insight Mr Bit](http://www.insightresources.co.uk/microbit/page63.html) - ([iOS](https://apps.apple.com/gb/app/insight-mr-bit/id1175915875)) Create simple programs in plain English to control the BBC micro:bit to do lots of useful things.
-- [micro:bit Xamarin](https://github.com/sumitgouthaman/microbit-ble-mobile) - Open source Android app that communicates with the micro:bit over BLE and gets sensor data.
-A good example of using Xamarin (a cross platform mobile framework) with the micro:bit.
 - [nRF Connect](https://play.google.com/store/apps/details?id=no.nordicsemi.android.mcp) - A generic tool for Android that allows you to scan, advertise and explore BLE devices.
 It supports the micro:bit by including information on the micro:bit services, custom macros and more.
 - [Serial Bluetooth Terminal](https://play.google.com/store/apps/details?id=de.kai_morich.serial_bluetooth_terminal) - Android app capable to send and receive micro:bit Bluetooth UART data.
 - [micro:bit Slither](https://github.com/novucs/microbit-slither) - Multiplayer snake game on Android, controlled with micro:bits via Bluetooth.